AnupCloud/Lead-Nurturing-CRM/README.md

 ## 🙏 Acknowledgments

-- OpenAI for GPT-4 API
+- Google Gemini AI and Anthropic Claude for LLM APIs
-- LangChain for RAG framework
+- LangChain and LangGraph for multi-agent framework
+- Astral (uv) for ultra-fast Python package management
 - Next.js and Django communities
+- ChromaDB for vector database
 - All contributors and testers

 ---